mauroservienti/milestone.github.io/_posts/2019-05-08-dont-have-to-be-cool-to-rule-my-world.md

 ## Can you see it?

 That requests handler is hosted by the [Composition Gateway](/view-model-composition/2019/04/03/turn-on-the-motors.html), that acts like an HTTP reverse proxy.
-So what trigger that handler is an HTTP call, and this is fine because the Gateway is there to serve HTTP requests.
+So what triggers that handler is an HTTP call, and this is fine because the Gateway is there to serve HTTP requests.
 But the question should be:

 > Is there any good reason to use HTTP to talk to the *Marketing* back-end?